lkwilson/auto-pi-gen/README.md

 Checkout origin/arm64 since you're probably flashing an 64-bit pi

-Verify the wpa_passphrase is in the same location, and verify that the config variables haven't been updated.
+Verify that the config variables haven't been updated.